Best vegetables for diabetes

 The GI refers to how quickly foods cause blood sugar levels to rise.
 Foods high on the GI, such as most potatoes, rapidly release glucose, potentially triggering blood glucose spikes.
 They can also cause weight gain when eaten in excess.
 Low to moderate GI vegetables, such as carrots, offer better blood glucose control, and a lower risk of weight gain.

 Nitrates are chemicals that naturally occur in some vegetables.
 They are also used as preservatives in some foods.
 Eating nitrate-rich foods, not foods processed with added nitrates, can lower blood pressure, and improve overall circulatory health.
-This means that nitrate-rich foods, such as beets, are among the best vegetables for people with type 2 diabetes who have a higher risk of cardiovascular disease.
+This means that nitrate-rich foods, such as beets, are among the best vegetables for people with diabetes who have a higher risk of cardiovascular disease.
 This is still true despite their high level of carbohydrates.

 The key to good food management, in this instance, is to reduce carbohydrate consumption elsewhere, such as by eliminating bread or sugary snacks.